bacterial-genomics/wf-paired-end-illumina-assembly/docs/output.md

 <details markdown="1">
 <summary>Output files</summary>

-- `CleanedReads/Hostile/`
+- `Clean_Reads/Hostile/`

   - `[sample].fastq.gz`: Human host-removed FastQ files.
   - `[sample].Summary.Hostile.tsv`: Summary of the number of reads discarded and retained from Hostile.
   - `[sample].Hostile_FastQ.SHA512-checksums.tsv`: Checksum values for each FastQ output from Hostile.

-- `CleanedReads/SRA-Human-Scrubber/`
+- `Clean_Reads/SRA-Human-Scrubber/`
-  - `[sample].Summary.BBTools-Repair-Removal.tsv`: Summary of the number of reads discarded and retained after repairing broken sister reads produced from SRA-Human-Scrubber.
+  - `[sample].Summary.BBTools_Repair_Removal.tsv`: Summary of the number of reads discarded and retained after repairing broken sister reads produced from SRA-Human-Scrubber.
-  - `[sample].Summary.SRA-Human-Scrubber-Removal.tsv`: Summary of the number of reads discarded and retained from SRA-Human-Scrubber.
+  - `[sample].Summary.SRA_Human_Scrubber_Removal.tsv`: Summary of the number of reads discarded and retained from SRA-Human-Scrubber.

 </details>